 Ways to Start a Lesson in Mindsmith

-There’s no one way to start building in Mindsmith — and that’s by design.
+There’s no one way to start building in Mindsmith.
 Different users, teams, and content types require different entry points.
 This section walks through the available build paths, what each is best suited for, and what to expect when you choose that method.

 Best for: Structured courses, collaboration with SMEs, instructional designers working with clear goals and outcomes

-The Storyboard is your planning space.
-It gives you a place to shape the structure of your lesson before the editor ever opens.
-You can map out the flow, define what each section will cover, and guide the AI toward building something aligned with your content strategy.
+The Generate from Instructions path opens your planning space.
+It gives you a place to shape the structure of your lesson and guide the AI toward building something perfectly aligned with your content strategy.

 2. Start Manually in the Editor